akhenda/maisha-goals/README.md

 $ pip install -r requirements.txt
 ```

-Set the required environment keys (`FLASK_CONFIG` can either be "development", "testing" or "production")
+Set the required environment keys
 ```
 $ export FLASK_CONFIG="development"
 $ export MAISHA_SECRET='something-really-secret'
 ```
+`FLASK_CONFIG` can either be "development", "testing" or "production".
+This is important and should be used according to the context.
+The `development` environment bypasses authentication to allow rapid development of the project.
+It also changes the database to the development database.
+The `testing` environment is simply a staging environment that changes the active database to a testing database.
+Finally, the `production` environment turns debugging off and switches to the production database.

 ## Usage